 Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment and Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that juveniles who are currently in the custody of BJJS are entitled to know the outcomes of investigations of their allegations.
 The facility shall inform the juvenile whether the allegation was determined to be substantiated, unsubstantiated, or unfounded.
 All notifications or attempted notifications shall be documented.
-If the allegation involved a staff member, the facility shall inform the juvenile whenever the staff member is no longer posted within the juvenile's unit, when the staff member is no longer employed at the facility, when the staff member has been indicted on a charge related to sexual abuse within the facility, or when the staff member has been convicted on a charge related to sexual abuse within the facility.
-If the allegation involved another juvenile, the facility shall inform the alleged victim when the alleged abuser has been indicted on a charge related to sexual abuse within the facility or when the alleged abuser has been convicted on a charge related to sexual abuse within the facility.
+If the allegation involved a staff member, the facility shall inform the staff member is no longer employed at the facility, when the staff member has been indicted on a charge related to sexual abuse within the facility.
+If the allegation involved another juvenile, the facility shall inform the alleged abuser has been indicted on a charge related to sexual abuse within the facility.
+If the allegation involved another juvenile, the facility shall inform the alleged abuser has been indicted on a charge related to sexual abuse within the facility or when the alleged abuser has been indicted to sexual abuse within the facility or when the alleged abuser has been indicted to sexual abuse within the facility or when the alleged abuser has been convicted on a charge related to sexual abuse within the facility.

 The Program Director and Facility PREA Compliance Manager stated that the resident would be continually informed as to the ongoing status of the investigation, whether it was resident on resident or staff on resident.
 All notifications are documented.
-The facility had ten (10) allegations of sexual abuse or sexual harassment during the past twelve (12) months.
-Five (5) investigations resulted in unfounded findings, four (4) were unsubstantiated, and one (1) was substantiated.
-All residents were informed of the outcome of their investigation.
-This was verified by this auditor.
+The facility had no allegations of sexual abuse or sexual harassment during the past twelve (12) months.

-- Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment - Pennsylvania Bureau of Juvenile Justice Services Policy 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment - Resident Notification Form
+- Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment - Pennsylvania Bureau of Juvenile Justice Services Policy 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment